Learning Naturally Aggregated Appearance for Efficient 3D Editing: Training Details

-In all the experiments, we set the final height $H_I$ of the learnable explicit canonical image $\phi_I$ as $768$.
-For panorama data, the canonical image width $W_I$ is set to be $1536$ according to the definition of Equirectangular projection.
-For forward-facing data, the canonical image width $W_I$ is adaptively calculated according to the width-height aspect ratio of the training images and the computed bounding box of the scene in NDC space.
+For the NDC canonical camera of forward-facing scenes, we set the height $H_I$ of the learnable explicit canonical image $\phi_I$ as $768$, and the canonical image width $W_I$ is adaptively calculated according to the width-height aspect ratio of the training images and the computed bounding box of the scene in NDC space.
 Denoting the bounding box in NDC space as $(x'_{min}, x'_{max})$ in $x'$ dimension, $(y'_{min}, y'_{max})$ in $y'$ dimension, and $(z'_{min}, z'_{max}) = (-1, 1)$ in $z'$ dimension and the aspect ratio as $r_I$, we can then calculate the canonical image width as:

+For the canonical camera of panorama scenes, the canonical image height is set to be $768$ and the width $W_I$ is set to be $2 \times 768 = 1536$ according to the definition of Equirectangular projection.

+For the canonical camera of object-centric scenes, the canonical image width and height are adaptive, where the canonical image width-height aspect ratio $r_I = \tfrac{W_I}{H_I}$ is calculated according to the uv range: